mattermost/mattermost-handbook-1/source/guides/archives.md

 Overall Archive

 - `by_date`
-  - UPLOADER: HR Admin // Upload to archive only, no view permissions
+  - UPLOADER: HR Admin and EA // Upload to archive only, no view permissions
   - VIEWER UPLOADER: Finance Admin // Upload, download and view permissions, no delete
   - EDITOR - VP Finance // Full permissions including delete
 - `by_entity`
-  - UPLOADER: HR Admin // Upload to archive only, no view permissions
+  - UPLOADER: HR Admin and EA // Upload to archive only, no view permissions
   - VIEWER UPLOADER: Finance Admin // Upload, download and view permissions, no delete
   - EDITOR - VP Finance // Full permissions including delete
 - `by_type/`